 After working up an appetite walking the city sights, this evening we will embark on a culinary expedition sampling Madrid’s famous tapas.
 We’ll start at the Mercado de San Miguel, a beautiful Beaux-Arts, iron and glass building with dozens of vendors offering high quality food.
-You will have a chance to sample traditional small plates like tortilla (omelet), chorizo sausage, salted cod, or more adventurous dishes like callos (beef tripe).
+You will have a chance to sample traditional small plates like tortilla (omelet), chorizo sausage, salted cod, seafood salad and more.
 This is a great introduction to the local cuisine and the first of many adventures in Spanish food and wine we will enjoy together.
-(Dinner)
+(Dinner Included)

 Day 2: Morning Walking Tour of Madrid, Afternoon Guided Tour of Prado Museum, Overnight in Madrid

 We then head to the residential neighborhood of Huertas, where we will find a place for our lunch stop.
 You will have leisure time after the tour.
-(Breakfast)
+(Included Breakfast)

 Day 3: Day Trip to Segovia, Tour of a Castle, Roman Aqueduct, Overnight in Madrid

 Today our Spain tour takes us to Segovia.
-We will travel by train to nearby Segovia, one of Spain’s most historic cities.
+We will travel to Segovia, one of Spain’s most historic cities.
 Segovia’s many well-preserved sites stand testament to its many eras and civilizations, from ancient Romans to the Moors, Christians and Jews who lived together peacefully in the Middle Ages.

 We will also tour Alcázar, an 11th century castle atop a rocky crag overlooking the city.
 The Alcázar’s interior is decorated in a mash-up of styles, including Romansque, Gothic, Renaissance and Mudejar.
 The current facade was built by Phillip II, who wed his fourth wife, Anne of Austria, here.